Alto Hospicio: History

 In August 2007 the Alto Hospicio Basic Emergency Hospital opened in La Pampa area of the city.
 Though originally part of Iquique, Alto Hospicio was incorporated as its own municipality on 12 April 2004, when Law No. 19943 was approved under President Ricardo Lagos Escobar.

+Alto Hospicio hosts a large open-air market, La Quebradilla, which is open six days a week.
+The market trades in used clothing from around the world.

 Demographics

 Preliminary results of the 2012 census indicate a population of 94,254 inhabitants of Alto Hospicio.
 According to the 2002 census of the National Statistics Institute, Alto Hospicio had 50,215 inhabitants.
 Of these, the vasy majority lived in urban areas outside Iquique, and only a tiny minority in rural areas due to its desert like surrounding.
 The population grew by nearly 900% (44,627 persons) between the 1992 and 2002 censuses and similar (90.7%) between 2002 and 2012 by about 44,000 inhabitants.

 The commune of Alto Hospicio is composed of 4 census districts.